orjikuramo/orjikuramo/README.md

 Hi there 👋

-🔭 I’m working on several projects using SQL, Excel and Power BI.
+Welcome to my github, where i intend investing babyfoots till i come off as a giant.
 I have suddenly understood I have to push myself to more people instead of winning in my corner, hence my sudden usage of GitHub, medium and LinkedIn blog.

-🌱 I’m currently learning Python, so I can move on from analysing data to scientifically understanding it.
+I’m working on several projects using SQL, Excel and Power BI. 🔭 🌱 I’m currently learning Python, so I can move on from just analysing data to scientifically understanding it.
 👯 I’m looking to collaborate on any data analysis project.
 🤔 I’m looking for help with remote jobs or maybe any freelance or hybrid jobs.